 In 2002, the State Legislature provided for the creation of the Louisiana Cancer Research Center of LSU Health Sciences Center in New Orleans/Tulane Health Sciences Center (LCRC).
 Legislators also levied a new tax of 3 cents per pack of cigarettes to fund research and infrastructure initiatives coordinated by LCRC, which created a dedicated and ongoing annual funding stream of approximately $10 million per year.
 Recently, however, as a testament to the success of our tobacco free living outreach, we are seeing a decline in tax revenue from cigarette sales.

 Today, LCRC, a 501(c)3 entity, provides an organizational umbrella for a four-partner consortium focused on conducting research and promoting education in the diagnosis, detection and treatment of cancer while supporting the Center’s pursuit of a National Cancer Institute (NCI) designation.
 We are grateful for the support and confidence of the State Legislature, community members, and granting agencies and remain dedicated to securing a sizable return on their investment, while maintaining our goal to positively impact the lives of Louisiana’s citizens.
 Our faculty members continue to be successful in acquiring major cancer research grants despite sharply increased national competition and decreased funding for biomedical research across granting agencies.
 Our LCRC-affiliated researchers have ongoing and new clinical trials and continue to enroll patients into trials.
-In 2011, there were over 1,000 patients enrolled in an LCRC-affiliated clinical trial.
+In 2011, there were over 1,000 patients enrolled in an LCRC-affiliated clinical trial; by the end of 2019, there were over 7,000.
 We also continue to expand our research expertise, as well as our geographic impact in the state through training opportunities.

 We are committed to leveraging both the State’s investment and the contributions made by LCRC supporters, to build competitiveness for pursuing an NCI-designation.
-Our new 10-story, $85 million state-of-the-art research facility located in New Orleans is part of the LCRC plan to build competitiveness for NCI designation.
+Our 10-story, $85 million state-of-the-art research facility located in New Orleans is part of the LCRC plan to build competitiveness for NCI designation.
 This building is one symbol of the State of Louisiana’s commitment to eradicating cancer among its citizens.
-The State also recognizes this structure and the work conducted under the LCRC umbrella as the beginning of what will be a progressive biomedical corridor emanating from New Orleans and throughout the greater region.
+The State also recognized this structure and the work conducted under the LCRC umbrella as the beginning of what initiated a progressive biomedical corridor emanating from New Orleans and throughout the greater region.